top of page

 The table makes it obvious: for running, diaphragmatic breathing is the superior choice.

-Key Takeaway: The single most important step to better running breathwork is transitioning from shallow chest breathing to deep belly breathing.
+Key Takeaway: The single most important step to better running breath work is transitioning from shallow chest breathing to deep belly breathing.
 It's the difference between merely surviving your run and controlling it.

-How to Practice Belly Breathing
+How to Practice Diaphragmatic Breathing

 You can build this new habit at home with a simple exercise to develop muscle memory.